dvanderelst/GradStats/02 DataWrangling/ReadingData.md

 ## Tibbles

-Reading in data using tidyverse functions generates tibbles, instead of R’s traditional `data.frame`.
+Reading in data using tidyverse functions generates `tibbles`, instead of R’s traditional `data.frame`.
 These are a newer version of the classic data frame with features tweaked to make life a bit easier.

+- **Printing**: Tibbles print more concisely than `data.frames`.
+They show a preview of the data, while data.frames show the entire dataset in the console.
+- **Subsetting**: When you subset a data.frame with `mydata[1]`, the result is still a data.frame, whereas in a tibble, subsetting a column with `mydata[[1]]` or `mydata$column_name` returns a vector directly.
+- **Casting**: Tibbles preserve the type of data you provide.
+A `data.frame`, might coerce data into factors.

 ``` r
 print(class(data))